BadwaterBay/camera-trends/.github/pull_request_template.md

 ---
-**IMPORTANT: Please create an issue before creating a corresponding Pull Request**
+**IMPORTANT: Please don't create a Pull Request before creating an issue first**

 Add a reference to a related issue in the repository:
 This Pull request closes #XXX